sshaw/build-status/README.md

 (setq build-status-travis-ci-token "YOUR-TOKEN")
 ```

-The buffer or one of its descendant directories must contain a `.travis.yml` file.
+The buffer's file or one of its descendant directories must contain a `.travis.yml` file.

 ## TODOs

 * Status for queued state (maybe)
-* Pro and Enterprise TravisCI
+* Support for TravisCI Pro and Enterprise
 * Support for AppVeyor

 ## See Also